 Sofia, Bulgaria, 1989.
 Two 3-year-olds riding bicycles in their neighborhood accidentally bumped into each other.
 Both named Vasil, they became friends over time and discovered together bands such as Black Sabbath and Led Zeppelin.
 Their shared passion for music and sound inspired them and soon Vasil Parvanovski started playing the guitar and Vasko Raykov – singing and playing the piano.

 In ‘95, the 8-year-old Parvanovski’s classmate, Martin Stoyanov, joined them.
 Martin’s initial desire was to be the drummer of the band, but this idea quickly vanished as he received a bass guitar as a present from his neighbor.
 So Martin became and remained the bassist of the band to present day.

-1 August ‘98 is the date of the first rehearsal for the four band members which remain unchanged as of today.
-Their first three albums appeared under their initial name, ‘Kaskadiori’ (‘Stuntmen’).
-Along with the club gigs, during the period 2001-2008 Kaskadiori were touring & session musicians of ‘Krupkata’.
+1 August ‘98 is the date of the first rehearsal for the four band members which lineup remains unchanged as of today.
+Band’s first three albums appeared under their initial name, ‘Kaskadiori’ (‘Stuntmen’).
+Along with the club gigs, during the period 2001-2008 Kaskadiori were also touring & session musicians of ‘The Patch’.

 - And It’s Rock Again (2000)

 - On the Road (2005)

 - The River of Time (2006)